adidas/lakehouse-engine/README.md

 ---
 > ***Note:*** The Lakehouse Engine is packaged with plugins or optional dependencies, which are not installed by default.
 The goal is
 > to make its installation lighter and to avoid unnecessary dependencies.
 You can check all the optional dependencies in
 > the [tool.setuptools.dynamic] section of the [pyproject.toml](pyproject.toml) file.
-They are currently: os, dq, azure and sftp.
+They are currently: os, dq, azure, sharepoint and sftp.
 So,
 > in case you want to make usage of the Data Quality features offered in the Lakehouse Engine, instead of running the previous command, you should run
 > the command below, which will bring the core functionalities, plus DQ.
 > ```